5 Problems with Outsourced Medical Billing Services

 360 Connect explained that “medical billing companies usually get paid a small percentage of your practice’s total revenue (usually between 5-10%).”
 Under such an arrangement, you may find it harder to budget for routine expenses each month.

-For example, you will pay a smaller fee to the biller in slow periods, but when your practice grows very busy, the billing company will command a larger amount.
+For example, you will pay a smaller fee to the biller in slow periods, but when your practice grows very busy, the medical billing company will command a larger amount.
 This is an accounting task, though.
 You can make the case that all of the time and effort your staff saves with third-party billers more than makes up for the fees they charge.

 So it can be challenging to budget your monthly expenses.
 During slow months, you will obviously pay less to the medical biller, but you will pay more in busy months,

-Ready to Investigate Outsourced Billing for Medical Services?
+Ready to Investigate Outsourced Medical Billing Services?

 There are a lot of considerations when outsourcing a vital function of your business, especially when it has to do with how profitable you can become.
 Drawbacks of outsourcing can include your staff needing to adjust to the idea that they will have less oversight into billing management.